ashu94/battery_life/README.md

 # battery_life
-presentation using revel JS on increasing battery life
+Presentation using revel JS on increasing battery life.
+Project is combine effort of me and Nupur[https://github.com/nupuragrahari].
-##code of arduino on python using pyfirmata library
+The desktop application of this application can be found at https://github.com/juggernaut451/front-end_battery_life